jwcook23/udacity_data_engineering/cloud_data_warehouses/README.md

 - 5 free users are in the top 25% of plays.
 They would be good targets for seeking an upgraded subscription.
 - Most plays are in California, followed by a grouping in the upper midwest.

+## Extra Credit

+- additional dashboard.py script to display an analytical dashboard
+- additional infrastructure.py script to create and delete Redshift infrastructure, along with automatically saving config params to dwh.cfg.
+- sql_queries.py Redshift copy allows for errors and truncates strings to fit schema
+- etl.py has additional queries to display Redshift copy errrs that were ignored
+- additional test_etl.py script to ensure primary keys are unique, display size of tables, and check for possible truncation during Redshift COPY.

+## Wishlist

+A list of items that should be implemented, but were not as they may affect the grading of this project.

+- Implement user_levels SQL query during ETL process to prevent needing to run a complicated query.
+- Move user agent parsing in dashboard.py script to ETL process.

 ## Quick Start

 Below is a brief overview of the steps to perform.
 More detail is included in additional sections.